dosibjrn/css/README.md

  PvP shadow is quite similar to PvP healing, but the Hps is replaced by shadow dps with somewhat simple shadow damage rotation.

+The pvp options for shadow and disc have fixed spell sequences.

 The focus of this tool is mostly in PvP and PvE healing gear calculations.